 - There are some words and phrases that you cannot use because they’re restricted to specific professions (such as bank, engineer, and accountant).

 There are convenient ways to check if your chosen name is allowable.
 You can send written requests to:

 Harrisburg, PA 17105-8722

 Written requests carry a $15 fee, and you can only request information on three different names.
 If you want to reserve your name fill out this form and pay the $70 fee.
 Your name will be reserved for 120 days, after which you’ll need to apply for it again.

 Domain names that use or complement your corporation’s name can be reserved, as well.
 ZenBusiness offers a service that helps find and register domain names.
 Your chosen corporate name may be reserved for you by ZenBusiness, also.
 Visit our online business name reservation site to get started.

-Choose a Pennsylvania registered office
+Step 3: Choose a Pennsylvania registered office

 While some states require nonprofit corporations to have a registered agent, Pennsylvania requires a registered office.
 The purpose of the registered office is to receive legal documents for the organization.

 Documents are served to the registered office’s physical address that is filed with the documents for Articles of Incorporation (see below.)
 Report any changes in the registered office address to the Department of State.
 If your corporation doesn’t have a physical address, or you prefer not to have legal documents sent there, there are commercial registered office providers.
 You may not receive legal documents via a post office box.
 It’s easy to find a commercial registered office provider with ZenBusiness!

 Step 4: File Articles of Incorporation with Pennsylvania